jurismarches/chopper/docs/usage.rst

 .. code-block:: python

-  from chopper import Extractor
+  from chopper.extractor import Extractor

 Then you can create an |extractor| instance by explicitly instantiating one or by directly using |keep| and |discard| class methods :

 .. code-block:: python

-  from chopper import Extractor
+  from chopper.extractor import Extractor

   # Instantiate style
   extractor = Extractor().keep('//div').discard('//a')